 Then came the digital era, with the boom of the internet and social media.
 Branding shifted from a one-way message (from business to consumer) to two-way communication.

 Now we have more channels to interact with and talk about brands.
-We can like, unlike, subscribe, review and share our experience with a brand with the whole world.
+We can like, unlike, subscribe, review, and share our experience with a brand with the whole world.
 A Brand is now defined by its ability to deliver on its promise and by the entire set of experiences associated with it.
 Branding has become a dialogue, rather than a message.
-Brand has become reputation, rather than representation.
+The brand has become a reputation, rather than a representation.

 Let’s think about Airbnb.
 What’s the first thing that comes to mind when you hear that name?

 You’ll probably answer something like holidays, local experiences, or exploring the world.
 Your answer will mainly be about the experiences you associate with the product, and very little about the representation of the brand, in the form of logos and colors.

 This isn’t to say that these aren’t important.
 Airbnb is the pink coral color, the infinity-A logo, and the sans-serif Cereal typeface.
 Airbnb is also its brand promise: to “transform the way people travel, enabling them to explore the world, not as a tourist, but to truly ‘Belong Anywhere’.”.

 But if Airbnb hadn’t lived up to that promise, if it hadn’t offered its users the best online and offline experiences, today it would only be a brand book gathering dust in some design studio.